 Founded in Spring 2017 by Siobhan Pyburn, Beam Project is a social enterprise set up to improve outcomes for everyone affected by child sexual abuse.
-We are pioneering a truly survivor-led approach to influencing training and policy, because we think lived experience should be the benchmark for tackling this issue.
+We are pioneering a survivor-led approach to influencing training and policy, because we think lived experience should be at the forefront of tackling this issue.
 ‘Nothing about us, without us!’

 ‘I think you hit the nail on the head when you mentioned getting survivors of abuse to make the policies; such a great insight into this topic and thanks for such openness when answering questions’ – Alan Smith, Detective Constable, Cheshire Constabulary